+1.6 A review of the Core Strategy and Local Plan policies has informed Plan:MK.
+All existing Supplementary Planning Documents and Supplementary Planning Guidance will remain in force as material considerations in the determination of planning applications until individually superseded or withdrawn.

-- 1.5 The statutory Development Plan that is used in determining planning applications comprises the following documents:
+1.7 The statutory Development Plan that is used in determining planning applications comprises the following documents:

-- Core Strategy (2013)
+- Plan:MK (2019)

+- Site Allocations Plan (2018)

-- Milton Keynes Local Plan (2005)
+- Minerals Local Plan (2017)

 - Waste Local Plan (2008)

-- Minerals Local Plan (2017)

-- 1.6 Once adopted, Plan:MK will replace all of the existing policies in the Core Strategy (2013) and the Milton Keynes Local Plan (2005).
-Planning policies dealing with Waste and Minerals in Milton Keynes are set out in separate plans the Waste Local Plan 2007-2026 (2008) and the Minerals Local Plan adopted in July 2017.

-- 1.7 A review of the Core Strategy and Local Plan policies has informed this version of Plan:MK.
-All existing Supplementary Planning Documents and Supplementary Planning Guidance will remain in force as material considerations in the determination of planning applications until individually superseded or withdrawn.

-- 1.8 In addition, there are a number of made (adopted) neighbourhood plans covering the following areas:
+1.8 In addition, there are a number of made (adopted) neighbourhood plans in Milton Keynes.
+They cover:

 - Woburn Sands, 2014

 - Lakes Estate, 2015

 - Central Milton Keynes (Business Neighbourhood Plan), 2015

 - Wolverton Town Centre, 2015

 - Great Linford North, 2016

 - Great Linford South, 2016

 - Newport Pagnell, 2016

 - Walton, 2017

 - Olney, 2017

-- Castlethorpe, 2017 [to be approved in October]
+- Castlethorpe, 2017

-- Sherington, 2017 [to be approved in October]
+- Sherington, 2017

+- Woughton, 2018

+- Stony Stratford, 2018

+- Campbell Park, 2018

+- West Bletchley, 2019

-- 1.9 A number of other neighbourhood plans are in preparation.
+1.9 A number of other neighbourhood plans are in preparation.
+The Neighbourhood Plan Designation designates which parishes are currently involved in the neighbourhood planning process and the stage they are at.

-- 1.10 Neighbourhood plans provide detailed policies for the local areas that they cover and complement the strategic policies elsewhere in the Development Plan.
+1.10 Neighbourhood plans provide detailed policies for the local areas that they cover and complement the strategic policies elsewhere in the Development Plan.
+Appendix J provides a list of strategic policies which should be considered when preparing a neighbourhood plan.
 Several of the made and emerging neighbourhood plans allocate sites for new development and this approach is strongly encouraged for future plans.
 Wherever possible, it is expected that the policies in made neighbourhood plans will continue to be applied once Plan:MK is in place.
 There may, however, be exceptional circumstances where revisions to over-arching strategic policies will affect neighbourhood plan policies and, in those cases, a parish council may want to consider revising its plan.
+Further advice and guidance which the council offers can be found here.